hdShang/arxiv-daily/docs/cs-CL/2025-06-27/papers/250621875v3-wildspeech-bench-benchmarking-end-to-end-speechllms-in-the-wild.md

 ---
 layout: default
-title: WildSpeech-Bench: Benchmarking End-to-End SpeechLLMs in the Wild
+title: "WildSpeech-Bench: Benchmarking End-to-End SpeechLLMs in the Wild"
 ---

 # WildSpeech-Bench: Benchmarking End-to-End SpeechLLMs in the Wild